Painter602/EDLogReader/README.md

    Select the option that suits your PC, and click download.

 ## How does this relate to Joystick Gremlin or other helper programes?
-I run this script in parallel with Joystick Gremlin (JG, link: https://whitemagic.github.io/JoystickGremlin/ ).
+~~I run this script in parallel with Joystick Gremlin (JG, link: https://whitemagic.github.io/JoystickGremlin/ ).~~ I used to run the script in parallel with JoystickGremlin, but I stopped using JG.

 JG is not required to run this script.